-The coronavirus pandemic and resulting lock down has caused businesses across the UK to change the way they operate or close their doors for the foreseeable future - all of which will have big implications for business finance and business insurance.
+The coronavirus pandemic and resulting lockdowns have caused businesses across the UK to change the way they operate or close their doors for the foreseeable future - all of which will have big implications for business finance and business insurance.

 If you're looking towards getting your business back up and running as government measures are relaxed, check out the Bionic business blueprint for getting out of lockdown.